 - You normally need a degree in a chemical, electrical or process engineering discipline.
 Engineering geology or geology with waste management is also relevant.

-- Entry requirements for degree courses are usually 4-5 Highers usually including Maths, Chemistry and Physics or a technological subject.
+- Entry requirements for degree courses are usually 4-5 Highers including Maths, Chemistry and Physics or a technological subject.

 - It is best to take a degree accredited by a professional institution such as the Engineering Council.
 You will find course listings on their website.